Ranotosh/Weather-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Dependecies

+I have used Bootstrap 4,to install that use npm install bootstrap@4.0.0 To run Bootstrap we need JQuery,to install JQuery use npm install jquery --save.

+## To Run

+Fork this project.Then go inside this project folder and use npm install -g @angular/cli@1.7.4.Then install dependencies.After doing all use `ng serve --open` to run this project.